Understanding the Role of Background Checks in Healthcare Staffing

 Drug Screening

 Depending on the industry and specific job requirements, healthcare organizations may conduct drug screening for candidates before offering them employment or as a part of ongoing random testing programs.
-A urine test, hair, saliva (oral fluid), or sweat samples can be used to evaluate for a variety of substances, including cocaine, marijuana, alcohol, prescription drugs, and other controlled substances.
+For instance, applicants for this Home Health Aide Job in Harrisburg, or a similar location, may need to undergo a urine test as a part of drug screening.
+Hair, saliva (oral fluid), or sweat samples can also be used to screen for a variety of substances, including cocaine, marijuana, alcohol, prescription drugs, and other controlled substances.